Sovereignty Is Of The Individual

 These are mature individuals with the full cognitive, emotional, and moral capacities required for independent, volitional life.
 They can understand rights, form contracts, take responsibility for their choices, and engage in reciprocal moral agency.

-They possess full sovereignty and exercise the complete set of adult liberties and duties.
+They possess full sovereignty and have the complete right to liberty.

 ✅ 2.
 Immature Sovereigns (Children)

-They require guardianship, not because they lack moral worth, but because they have not yet acquired the judgment needed for self-direction.
+They require guardianship because they have not yet acquired the judgment needed for self-direction.

 The role of guardians is custodial and preparatory: protecting the child’s life and nurturing the growth of their future sovereignty.